 SPD can’t be fully cured.
-However, with OT and related interventions the symptoms can be lessened.
+However, with OT and related interventions, the symptoms can be lessened.
 Research has shown that the nervous system and neural pathways are constantly changing and can be reprogrammed.
-This coupled with learned behavior and effective strategies helps children lead normal and productive lives!
+This coupled with learned behavior and effective strategies help children lead normal and productive lives!

 I Think My Child Has SPD.
 What Should I Do?

-If you suspect you child might have SPD, do the following:
+If you suspect your child might have SPD, do the following:

 – Schedule an appointment with your pediatrician and discuss your child’s behaviors

-- Start writing in a log behaviors that seem unusal
+– Start writing in log behaviors that seem unusual

 Try to identify triggers that set off these behaviors